 Project Duration: 14 weeks

-The works are due to commence in early August and will consist of roof repairs, brick repairs, new joinery, reforming of the shopfronts and new doors to flats.
-We are also carrying out basement remedial works, external façade restoration works and external decorations and repairs to the distinctive decorative features and granite clad pilasters.
+The works will commence in early August and will consist of roof repairs, brick repairs, new joinery, reforming of the shopfronts and new doors to flats.
+We are also carrying out basement remedial works, external façade restoration works and external decorations and repairs to the distinctive decorative features and granite-clad pilasters.

 We will be working alongside Murray John Architects Ltd.